- 1 Ditch Plains Beach, New York

 Baker Beach, San Francisco

 If you’ve ever been to San Francisco, you know how hard it is to escape the ever-present fog.
 In fact, the weather is such a big deal in the city that locals have given it the name Karl (who has one kick-ass Insta feed, we might add).
-When Karl takes a day off, you best take advantage with a day at Baker Beach, which has jaw-dropping views of the Golden Gate Bridge and the mansions in the Seacliff district.
+When Karl takes a day off, you best take advantage with a day at Baker Beach, one of the top beaches in the U.S. which has jaw-dropping views of the Golden Gate Bridge and the mansions in the Seacliff district.
 If you’re lucky, you may even catch a glimpse of dolphins in the surf.
 Come evening, watch the sun go down with a cocktail in hand at Hotel Zelos’s rooftop bar, Dirty Habit.

 Waipio Valley Beach, Big Island Hawaii